webmanone/SendoutConfirmationProject/README.md

 ### In development
 In my development branch, I'm currently learning how to make the app work with Microsoft Graph API.
 This will allow the user to create a calendar invite even if no outlook app is installed, as it will prompt them to sign in, grant permission and then display the calendar invite.

+Currently, it opens a calendar invite but the method I used is limited and not all the information can be passed.